How to Get a Job after Being Fired

 “YOU’RE FIRED!!!”
 It sounds like the end of the world, but believe me, it’s not.
-Dwelling on it is not how to get a job after being fired.
+Dwelling on it won’t help.

 1. Embrace the Opportunity